How much does timber flooring cost in NZ? Complete 2026 price guide

 How to find clearance stock

-Our clearance range turns over weekly — specific colours and sizes available change as batches sell through.
+Our clearance range turns over weekly, specific colours and sizes available change as batches sell through.
 The honest version: if you’re not flexible on colour, clearance won’t work for you and you should price the standard range.
-If you’re open to whatever’s in stock at lay date, you can typically save 35–55% on supply.
+If you’re open to whatever’s in stock at lay date, you can typically save 35–55% against our standard supply price for a comparable board.
 Browse the current clearance range or call the showroom (0800 843 662) to ask what’s landing in the next 4 weeks.
-We’ll also tell you honestly if a particular clearance line isn’t suited to DIY install — some run-out batches have less-forgiving tongue-and-groove tolerances and need a trade hand.
+We’ll also tell you honestly if a particular clearance line isn’t suited to DIY install, some run-out batches have less-forgiving tongue-and-groove tolerances and need a trade hand.

 Related Guides